 STATEMENT OF THE ISSUE:

-Due to the limited technical capabilities of existing IBIS package modeling structures, IBIS files are often used as buffer-only descriptions by the industry.
+For both technical and product development reasons, IBIS files are often used as buffer-only descriptions by the industry.
 These buffer-only descriptions typically set the package parasitics entries under [Package] and/or [Pin] to zero.
 Further, IBIS files are often created and distributed that only contain a partial listing of available buffers and pins, rather than a complete list of all the buffers and associated pins (or pads) for a given device.

 However, because the [Package] keyword is required, there is no way to distinguish an IBIS [Component] which is intended to describe only buffers from an IBIS [Component] generated in an early stage of component development, for which package information simply is not yet available.
 Both [Component]s would have zero-valued [Package] entries.
 Similarly, there is no way to automatically distinguish a complete IBIS [Component] description of a device from a partial one.